kuzmany/mautic-address-manipulator-bundle/README.md

 ##### Sync contact address to company address

-Loop through all company contacts and sync address to contact based on plugin settings.
+Loop through all company contacts and sync address to company based on plugin settings and own logic criteria.

 ### Icons

 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a>